getpawprint/slate/source/includes/_machine_learning.md

 # Machine learning/algo tagging
 For demo pages and machine learning feedback.
+The state of the machine learning model must be explicitly saved;
+if the virtual machine/container which hosts the machine learning service (https://173.255.119.25) is reset, then model changes after the last save will be lost.

 ## Query algorithm